Your State-By-State Guide To Super Tuesday

 Polls close: 7 p.m.
 ET

 Virginia, with its 7 p.m.
 ET poll-closing time, will give an early indication of whether moderate Democrats are coalescing around Biden.
-This is a place Clinton won by almost 30 points over Sanders, and Biden has now gotten the endorsements of former Gov. Terry MacAuliffe and Sen. Tim Kaine, also a former governor.
+This is a place Clinton won by almost 30 points over Sanders, and Biden has now gotten the endorsements of former Gov. Terry McAuliffe and Sen. Tim Kaine, also a former governor.

 Unite the Country, a superPAC supporting Biden, believes Biden is starting to do well not just with black voters but with white women over 40.
 The Virginia suburbs is the place to prove it.